vdBerg93/cl-rrt/README.md

 Motionplanner::planmotion(...)->expand_tree(...)-> Simulation sim(...) --> Simulation::Propagate(...)
 Within the Propagate function, there is a function called myCollisionCheck().
 Adjust the content of this function in collisioncheck.cpp to use your collision detection method.

 The distance to the closest obstacle is used in the cost function.
 The cost function is evaluated in Simulation::Propagate(...) and initializeTree(...).
-Remove make sure to feed Dobs or alternatively, just feed Dobs=0 into the cost function.
+Make sure to feed Dobs or alternatively, just feed Dobs=0 into the cost function.

 ### Adjusting the planning frequency